Latino Roots Project Community Sponsor:

 The Latino Roots Project includes an exhibit composed of fifteen portable wooden panels containing photographs and stories about seven immigrant families; a booklet that captures these same stories and photographs; classes at the University of Oregon; two video documentaries; and a proposed website and digital archive.
 All materials are bilingual in Spanish and English.
 The Latino Roots Project is administered through the Center for Latino/a and Latin American Studies (CLLAS).
 Latino Roots in Oregon Project is a partnership project between CLLAS and the School of Journalism and Communication.
 The community sponsor is SELCO Community Credit Union.
 For further information on the project please write to firstname.lastname@example.org

-Latino Roots in Lane County, Oregon: Exhibit Panels: On display for more than a year at the Lane County Historical Museum (January 2009 through March 2010), these fifteen bilingual (Spanish/English) panels (approximately three feet wide and five feet tall) were part of the exhibit “Changing Demographics: The People of Lane County.”
+Latino Roots Traveling Exhibit: [Now available in lightweight scrolls.]
+The original exhibit panels were on display for more than a year at the Lane County Historical Museum (January 2009 through March 2010).
+These fifteen bilingual (Spanish/English) panels (approximately three feet wide and five feet tall) were part of the exhibit “Changing Demographics: The People of Lane County.”
 The Latino Roots panels feature a timeline of Latino presence in what is now the state of Oregon beginning in the 1700s, maps, demographic information, information about Latino youth, and the stories of seven families who came at different times to Lane County from California, Texas, Mexico, Guatemala, El Salvador, and Chile.
 A research team led by CLLAS director Lynn Stephen (Anthropology, Ethnic Studies) created the panels.
 The team included Gabriela Martínez, Patricia Cortez, Guadalupe Quinn, Mauricio Magaña, Sonia de la Cruz, Kate Williams, Lukacs Nguyen, and Magali Morales.

 Booklet: The 33-page bilingual “Latino Roots: in Lane County, Oregon/ Raices Latinas: del Condada de Lane, Oregon” booklet is available for download [Latino_Roots_in Lane_ County, Oregon_(book_WEB_update)] on the CLLAS website and for purchase at the University of Oregon Bookstore.
 It reflects the content of the seventeen panels and can be used with classes who view the panels.